EnricoPicci/git-metrics/README.md

 `node path-to-git-metrics/dist/lib/run-reports-on-repo.js`

+### RUN BRANCHES REPORT - IN MEMORY PROCESSING

+The BranchesReport is different from the other reports in the sense that, in order for it work correctly, it has to consider ALL commits since the birth of the repo.
+This means that neither `filter` nor `after` options can be used.

+Moreover it needs to process the commits from the eldest to the newest, and so the `reverse` option of `git log` has to be used.

+For these reasons it is not launched by the default `git-metrics` command but has to be launched by the following command

+`npx -p git-metrics run-branches-report`

+This report saves its results in a file ending with `*-branches.csv`.

 ## RUN TOOLS TO MERGE AND ANALYZE ALL THE REPOS CONTAINED IN A FOLDER AS A SINGLE PROJECT

 There are cases when it could be interesting to analyze all the repos contained in a single folder as they were a single project, for instance when a single team uses a multi repo approach to develop a solution.